 Every compelling PPC ad answers the “so what?” question with a clear call to action (CTA).

-Without direction, searchers and potential customers wander.
+Without direction, potential customers wander (or leave).
 With a strong CTA, you guide them down the conversion path.

 Start by using actionable language like “Register Now” or “Start Your Free Trial” in your ad copy.
 This conveys the desired next step.

-Then consider injecting a sense of urgency with phrases like “limited-time offer” or “ending soon” to improve click-through rate.
+Then consider injecting a sense of urgency with phrases like “limited-time offer” or “ending soon” to improve CTR.
 But avoid over-hyped claims that damage credibility long-term.

-Place your CTA prominently at the end of the ad copy or in a contrasting color.
+Place your CTA prominently at the end of the ad copy or in a contrasting color for display ads.
 This visual weight draws the eye to drive more clicks.

 6. Keep it simple

 In our quest for clever PPC ad copy, it’s easy to outsmart ourselves as copywriters.
-Flowery language tends to confuse users, not convert them.
+While wit has its place (think brand awareness campaigns), flowery language can confuse high-intent users instead of converting them.

 To avoid this, keep it simple: